Review Your Cart

 In women, the first step is to find out if she is ovulating each month.
 You may be asked by the doctor to track your ovulation at home or may be prescribed some blood tests to understand the same.

-A blood test to check for infections like sexually transmitted diseases (STD) or a hormone problem, including your thyroid function may be prescribed by your doctor.
+blood test to check for infections like sexually transmitted diseases (STD) or a hormone problem, including your thyroid function may be prescribed by your doctor.

 Pelvic examination through an ultrasound.